wbarisch/Handwritten-Character-Classification/README.md

 Since the main scope of our project is to have a backbone ready for further refinement, this repo is easily expandable and loosely coupled.
 As a design pattern, we used MVVM for Android development.

 For more details on how the different components are coupled, check out Section 5.2.1 of our documentation that properly explains it.

+## Using the APP

+### Add weights to the project before compiling

+Make sure that the ONNX files for both `comparison` and `embedding` are present under the `assets` folder in the project.

+### Setting up the support set

+To setup the support set, you will need to manually enter the characters you want to recognize.
+Simple go to the `Support set` menu and add as many characters as needed.
+Keep in mind that the label only needs to be set one, and then every drawing will be linked to that character.